Child Abuse Clearance, Background Checks and Other Required Clinical Documents

-Child abuse clearance and criminal background checks are required for all admitted Radiologic Science students prior to beginning their clinical internship courses.
-Students admitted to the Radiologic Science Program must obtain these background checks through CertifiedBackground.com.
-Admitted students are informed on the procedure to follow in submitting their background checks to CertifiedBackground.com.
-Students are responsible for all fees associated with the Child abuse and criminal background checks.
-Clinical education centers in agreement with the Radiologic Science program also have the right to request random drug testing on students being assigned at their facility.
+Child abuse clearance, criminal background checks, medical tests and other preclinical documents are required by all clinical education centers for admitted Radiologic Science students prior to beginning their clinical internship courses.
+Students admitted to the Radiologic Science Program must obtain background checks and record all required medical tests and other documents through CertifiedBackground.com.
+Admitted students are advised on the procedure to follow in submitting their background checks, medical tests and other preclinical documents to CertifiedBackground.com during enrollment orientation.
+Students are responsible for all fees associated with the medical tests, child abuse and criminal background checks and other preclinical requirements.
+Clinical education centers in agreement with the Radiologic Science program also have the right to request random drug testing and other tests on students being assigned at their facility.
 Clinical education centers have the right to bar students from their facilities if a criminal record or positive drug test is noted.
 Inability to complete clinical education experiences will result in the inability to meet program objectives.

 American Registry of Radiologic Technologists “Rules of Ethics”